5 Ways to Protect Your Pet this Thanksgiving

 For width and length, have your dog stand in front of you and measure the distance from his nose to the base of his tail.
 Add a couple of inches and this is the length of cage he will be comfortable in.
 For height, first check to see if your dog is taller when standing or sitting, and in his tallest pose measure from the floor to the top of his head.
 Add a couple of inches and you now have the height you need.

 If the new addition to your household is a puppy, or still growing, then you will need to look up the breed standard to estimate his adult size, the American Kennel Club website is an excellent resource for this.
-Your puppy will grow quickly with small breeds reaching their full size within a year, medium size breeds taking up to 18 months and the larger breeds up to 3 years.
+Your puppy will grow quickly with small breeds reaching their full size within a year, medium-size breeds taking up to 18 months and larger breeds up to 3 years.
 Instead of buying a new crate every few months, choose a crate that is suitable for his adult size and buy a divider (some crates come with a divider) that can be used to adjust the space in the crate as he grows.

 Crates are very handy to have in the car.
-They keep not only the pet safe, they also will keep your car cleaner.
+They keep not only the pet safe, but they also will keep your car cleaner.
 Do remember to check that the crate will fit into your vehicle!

-Sturdy, easy to clean and can be easily folded flat if you need extra space.
+Sturdy, easy to clean, and can be easily folded flat if you need extra space.
 A heavier option, they can offer a measure of protection for your dog if you were to be in an accident.

-Light, robust, easy to clean and convenient for small and medium size breeds.
+Light, robust, easy to clean, and convenient for small and medium size breeds.
 Their solid construction gives more privacy than a wire crate, but they have less air circulation.

-Flexible, very light and easy to move with a wide range of attractive designs.
+Flexible, very light, and easy to move with a wide range of attractive designs.
 Not as easy to clean as other types.

 There may be times in an outdoor setting when it’s not suitable to let your dog wander free.
-It may be at a picnic, a barbecue or visiting friends or family who don’t have a dog friendly space.
+It may be at a picnic, a barbecue, or visiting friends or family who don’t have a dog-friendly space.
 In these situations a crate allows your dog to be with you and part of the social occasion.